-Manufacturing provides an estimated 151,000 jobs in Oklahoma, and the state is the top maker of tires in North America.
-The state is also heavily involved in the production of oil and gas equipment.
-Overall, the manufacturing industry has a history of exposing workers to asbestos through using a variety of asbestos-containing materials.
+Manufacturing provides an estimated 151,000 jobs in Oklahoma.
+The state is the top maker of tires in North America.
+The state is also involved in the production of oil and gas equipment.
+The manufacturing industry has a history of exposing workers to asbestos.
 This is especially true for oil companies in the area.

 Tulsa, Oklahoma, is home to the largest airline maintenance base in the world.
-While this is great for generating jobs, many of these employees may have been exposed to asbestos-containing brakes, insulation, gaskets and valves before asbestos regulations were implemented.
-Today’s airline maintenance workers do not face the same hazardous levels of asbestos exposure, but older planes still may be contaminated with parts that contain large quantities of asbestos.
+Asbestos-containing brakes, insulation, gaskets and valves exposed workers.
+Today’s airline maintenance workers do not face the same hazardous levels of asbestos exposure.
+Some planes still contain parts that contain large quantities of asbestos.

-Another potential risk factor for asbestos exposure among Oklahoma residents occurred between 1948 and 1993.
-During this time, W.R.
-Grace and Company shipped asbestos-containing vermiculite to more than 25 locations across the country, including three Oklahoma cities.
+Another potential risk factor for asbestos exposure occurred between 1948 and 1993.
+W.R.
+Grace and Company shipped asbestos-containing vermiculite to three Oklahoma cities.
 These included Oklahoma City, Duke and Southard.
 Anyone employed to process these shipments likely experienced asbestos exposure.

-In June 2004, the Oklahoma Daily News reported asbestos residue on the University of Oklahoma campus in two different buildings: Kaufman Hall and Gittinger Hall.
-Although the asbestos was promptly removed and not considered a threat to students, potentially harmful exposures may have occurred.
+In June 2004, the Oklahoma Daily News reported asbestos residue at the University of Oklahoma.
+Both Kaufman Hall and Gittinger Hall contained asbestos.
+Workers removed the asbestos.

-A lawsuit involving Terry McCann, a gold medal-winning wrestler at the 1960 Olympics, thrust mesothelioma to center stage after McCann was diagnosed with the cancer in 2005.
+Terry McCann, a gold medal-winning wrestler at the 1960 Olympics, was diagnosed with mesothelioma in 2005.
 McCann was exposed to asbestos as a construction worker in the late 1950s.
 Over two weeks at an Oklahoma oil refinery, he breathed asbestos insulation while observing a boiler installation.
-After his mesothelioma diagnosis, McCann filed a personal injury lawsuit against Foster Wheeler, the company that manufactured the boiler.
+After his mesothelioma diagnosis, McCann filed a claim against Foster Wheeler, the company that manufactured the boiler.